harmony-one/h/progress/konstantin-potapov.md

+2026-07-17 This week I resolved several downtime incidents related to the API and explorer services.
+I also updated the testnet servers to run with 1-second finality enabled.

+---

 2026-07-10 This week I worked on deploying 1-second finality to testnet.
 I plan to release the feature on testnet next week, and I also spent significant time coordinating with the team to prepare for the release.

 ---